build-on-aws/content/concepts/devops-essentials/index.md

 ## Where should I start?

-As mentioned earlier, you should use two questions to find the best place to start:
+As mentioned earlier, you should use these questions to find the best place to start:

 1. Where is there a bottleneck or pain point for the team(s) that they are struggling with?
 2. What services or piece of infrastructure can you work on that is not mission critical?